Friday, August 1, 2025

 Share post:

 As India accelerates toward a cleaner, greener future, Delhi is setting the pace with the upcoming Electric Vehicle Policy 2.0.
-According to All India EV, this progressive move could generate up to 20,000 jobs, transform the city’s mobility ecosystem, and position the capital as a national leader in EV adoption.
+According to EV, this progressive move could generate up to 20,000 jobs, transform the city’s mobility ecosystem, and position the capital as a national leader in EV adoption.

 Delhi’s draft EV Policy 2.0, currently under government review, outlines aggressive but essential steps toward electrification.
 The policy recommends: